-Your 2021 super update
+Your 2022 super update

-Super guarantee (SG) rate increase
+Super guarantee (SG) rate increase and earnings threshold removed

-The SG rate at which employers are required to make superannuation contributions for most employees increased from 9.5% to 10% from 1 July 2021.
+The SG rate at which employers are required to make superannuation contributions for most employees increased from 10.0% to 10.5% from 1 July 2022.
+The SG rate is legislated to rise by a further 0.5% every year until 2025 when it will reach 12%.